subs0/integrated-tests/src/browser/README.md

 specific address.

-Taking queues from the best parts of functional programming, `spule`'s router is really just a [lens](https://medium.com/javascript-scene/lenses-b85976cb0534) into the application state.
+Taking queues from the best parts of functional programming, `@-0/browser`'s router is really just a [lens](https://medium.com/javascript-scene/lenses-b85976cb0534) into the application state.
 As natural as URLs are to remote resources, this router accesses local memory using [paths](http://thi.ng/paths)

-At it's core the `spule` router doesn't do very much.
+At it's core the `@-0/browser` router doesn't do very much.
 It relies on a JavaScript `Map` implementation that retains the `Map` API, but has [value semantics](https://en.wikipedia.org/wiki/Value_semantics) -